Electronic Recording Machine, Accounting: Background

-In 1950, Bank of America (BoA) was the largest bank in California, and led the world in the use of checks.
+In 1950, Bank of America (BoA) was the largest bank in California, and led the world in the use of cheques.
 This presented a serious problem due to the workload processing time.
 An experienced bookkeeper could post 245 accounts in an hour, about 2,000 in an eight-hour workday and approximately 10,000 per week.
 Bank of America's checking accounts were growing at a rate of 23,000 per month and banks were being forced to close their doors by 2 p.m. to finish daily postings.

 S. Clark Beise was a senior vice president at BoA who was introduced to Thomas H. Morrin, SRI's Director of Engineering.
 They formed an alliance under which SRI would essentially act as BoA's research and development arm.
 In July 1950 they contracted SRI for an initial feasibility study for automating their bookkeeping and check handling.
 ERMA was under the technical leadership of computer scientist Jerre Noe.